CCrowRun/ccrow-flixter/README.md

   * Edit courses, sections, or lessons as needed

 ## High Level Specs
+Flixter is a two-sided marketplace, allowing users to fill two roles: student, and instructor.
+Students can pay to view a course by creating an enrollment, which ties that student to the course.
+This provides access to all the connected sections and lessons.
+Instructors can create content for courses, sections, or lessons, and modify it later.
+The two roles are not mutually exclusive, and the user's role depends on whether they created a course, and/or whether they have an active enrollment.

+Courses are comprised of sections, which contain lessons.
+Each course has many sections, each section has many lessons, and they are all traceable back to one section or course.
+Each of these models can only be updated by the instructor who created it, though they can be viewed by a student with an active enrollment.

+### Application Specs
-Flixter is a Ruby on Rails application, with a database is managed by Postgres
+Flixter is a Ruby on Rails application, with a database is managed by PostgreSQL
 * Rails v.
 5.2.3
 * Ruby v.
 2.5.3